stuartjnelson/badger-accordion/README.md

 ### Questions ###
 1. Is my table logical below?
 2. The id's are pretty crazy.
 Should you be able to target a panel/header by just its number in the node list.
 Say to open a panel just write `accordion.open(2)`.
 Should I document my _private_methods_?
+3. At the top should I have a list of terminologies?

 | Method          | Arguments            | Description |
 |---              |---                   |---          |